ManageIQ/miq_bot/README.md

 - **`add_reviewer [@]user`**
   Request for pull request review the specified user.
 The leading `@` for the user is optional.
-The user must be in the Assignees list.
+The users must be separated by a comma and they must be in the Assignees list.

-  Example: `@miq-bot add_reviewer @user`
+  Example: `@miq-bot add_reviewer @user1[, @user2]`

 - **`remove_reviewer [@]user`**
   Remove a request for pull request review from the specified user.
 The leading `@` for the